civol/HDLRuby/README.md

 #### Implicit conversions
 <a name="implicit"></a>

 When there is no ambiguity, HDLRuby will automatically insert conversion operators when two types are not compatible with one another.
-The cases where such implicit conversions are applied are summarized in the following tables where:
+The cases where such implicit conversions are applied are summarized in the following tables, where:

  - `operator` is the operator in use
  - `result width` is the width of the result's type